The Vow (1946 film): Critical analysis

 Richard Taylor noted that The Vow signaled a transformation in Stalin's cult of personality: rather than being seen merely as Lenin's successor, the premier was now also credited as a leader on his own right, by highlighting his role as the nation's savior during World War II.
 Unlike Chiaureli's next film, The Fall of Berlin, Lenin still had a considerable impact on the plot, but only in an inspirational manner - he was not seen alive, and the film deals with his burial.
-According to author Evgeni Dobrenko, Stalin's new status was hinted in another form: on the very month in which The Vow was released, the second part of Ivan the Terrible was sharply condemned by critics.
+According to author Evgeni Dobrenko, Stalin's new status was hinted in another form: on the very month in which The Vow was released, Ivan the Terrible Part II was sharply condemned by critics.
 Historical films like Ivan and Peter the Great, that depicted great leaders of the past, served to reinforce the need for a strong ruler and legitimize Stalin's autocracy.
 With the prestige acquired by victory in World War II, he no longer needed this kind of support.
 Peter Kenez wrote that it was "the first film entirely devoted to Stalin himself."

 Kenez also noted that the picture was the most exhaustive Stalinist interpretation of history seen on screen.
 J. Hoberman wrote that it "replaces history", by depicting all that transpired between Lenin's death and the victory in the war, in accordance with the official Soviet narrative: Stalin rises to power, promotes the Five-Year Plans, brings prosperity to the people, attempts to convince the treacherous capitalists to form an alliance against Nazi Germany and then leads the Soviet Union to victory against Hitler.
 No mention of the Ribbentrop-Molotov Pact is made in the film.

 According to Edvard Radzinsky, Pavlenko intentionally combined Christian motifs in the plot, to induce an identification of Stalin with Jesus; Lenin played the part of John the Baptist in selecting him as Messiah.
 Bazin described the funeral scene as "a descent of Lenin's holy spirit unto Stalin, the new Moses."

 Kenez viewed The Vow as "a turning point in Soviet cinema...
 It set the tone for many others to follow."
 Antonin and Miera Liehm commented that upon its release, "a style was born" of pictures "with Stalin always at their center... that fulfilled Andrei Zhdanov's requirements in their entirety...
 And so became the model for other filmmakers."